madeline-eppley/Mobulid_PopGen/tarapacana/tarapacana_analysis.md

-## testing values of p (p is for pops!)
+## testing values of p (p = pops)
 now we want to get into population testing since we don't have pre-existing expectations about # of pops in the data set. for our optimal catalog with `-m 3 -M 3 -n opt`, we are going to cycle through the populations with different pop maps that each have different groups of samples based on collection location.

 #### let's organize 🫡
-step 1: move a copy of the n=1 og pop map into the new pop map folder and rename it to be pop_map_1 to make my life easier
+step 1: move a copy of the p=1 og pop map into the new pop map folder and rename it to be pop_map_1 to make my life easier

 `cp /projects/gatins/2025_Mobulid_UCSC/RAD_all_combined_bycatch/pop_map_tarapacana /projects/gatins/2025_Mobulid/tarapacana/pop_maps/tarapacana_pop_map_1`